pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 The main event was a cultural performance where we learnt about 'ta moka' (tattoo art), and the weaponry used by the Māori.
 This culminated with a haka which was _legitimately_ scary to see up close; even though I knew I was not in any danger.

-On the way back to the coach we swung past a patch of glow worms (another animal we had never seen before).
+On the way back to the coach we swung past a patch of glow-worms (another animal we had never seen before).

 I can see why this experience was included on our tour.
-Personally I would say it's a must see if you're in the area (and maybe even if you are not).
+Personally I would say it's a must-see if you're in the area (and maybe even if you are not).

 ## Wednesday 5<sup>th</sup>: Hobbiton